giantswarm/docs/src/content/guides/limiting-pod-communication-with-network-policies/index.md

 The Network Policy resource is part of the API group `networking.k8s.io`.
 Currently, it is in version `v1`.

-The `spec` of the resource has mainly three parts:
+The `spec` of the resource mainly consists of three parts:

-- `podSelector`: Use labels to select the group of pods to which the rules will be applied.
+- `podSelector`: Use labels to select the group of pods for which the rules will be applied.

-- `policyTypes`: Which could be `Ingress`, `Egress` or both together.
+- `policyTypes`: Which could be `Ingress`, `Egress` or both.
 This field will determine if the rules will be applied to ingoing and/or outgoing traffic.
 If it is not defined, then `Ingress` will be enabled by default and `Egress` only when there are rules defined.

 - `ingress`/`egress`: these sections allow a list of `from` (Ingress) or `to` (egress) and `ports` blocks.
 Each `from`/`to` block contains a range of IPs (`ipBlock`) and/or a list of namespaces selected by label (`namespaceSelector`) and/or a list of pods by label (`podSelector`).
 That select which IPs, namespaces or pods can talk to our target pod or to which IPs, namespaces or pod our target can talk to.
 The `ports` block defines which ports are affected by this the rule.